iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Apache AVRO, is a binary encoding format that uses a schema (in .avsc files) to specify the structure of the data being encoded.
 The resulting encoded data is in binary format and is compact as compared to JSON and XML.
 In addition, AVRO allows forward and backward compatibility semantics.
 To parse avro data, you go through the fields in the order that they appear in the schema and use the schema to tell you the datatype of each field.
 This means binary data can be decoded correctly if the code is reading the data using the exact same schema as the code that wrote the data.

 ### Data Flow
 So far we've discussed how data is stored, retrieved and encoded but have avoided how it is transferred.
 For example, how would a service, running on a server receive our data and how would it respond back to our request?
+The most common arrangement for communication over a network is to have two roles: clients and servers.
+The servers expose an API over the network and the client connect to the servers to make requests to that API.
+The API exposed by the service is also known as service.
 Let's look at a few basic modes of data flow:

 ### Data Flow - REST
 When HTTP is used as the underlying protocol for talking to a service running on a server, it is called a web-service.
-One approach to speak with a web-service is to use the REST.
+One approach to speak with a web-service is to use  REST.
 REST is not a protocol but a design philosophy that models its principles after HTTP.
 It uses verbs to interact with the web-service by utilizing GET to retrieve information and POST to update it on a web-service.
 With REST APIs you can expect the response from a running service instantaneously.

 ### Data Flow - Message Passing
 So far, we've looked at the REST philosophy of interacting with web-services which is a synchronous request-response model.
 We can also pass data to services using asynchronous message passing systems that deliver messages to another process with low latency via an intermediary called the **message broker or message queue**.
 The message queue stores the message temporarily and acts as a buffer between the sender and the web-service.
 There are several advantages if MQs are used: